gshimansky/LiquidCrystal_PCF8574_4004/README.md

 | 15         | EN2 (enable pin for bottom part of LCD) | PCF8574 P1 |

 My LCD doesn't have a backlight control by software, instead it has separate pins 17 and 18 which are used to supply power to backlight.
+I connected them to +5V power through another 4.7 KOhm potenciomenter.
 If your LCD has backlight, you can use P3 of PCF8574 to connect it.

 Databus connection found experimentally.
 I suppose some LCDs may use databus bigs 0-3 instead of 4-7.
 There is no standard for it.